second coming

 What does Jesus being the faithful witness mean for us today?

 John is reminding the reader that Jesus being a faithful or truthful witness means we can trust in His love for us.
-He gave His life for us.
-He gave everything of Himself to us.
-We can trust in Him.
-Who He is and what He has done and promises to do.
-He will fullfill the promise of HIs second coming because He is faithful and true.
+He gave everything of Himself for us.
+We can trust in Him, who He is and what He has done and promises to do.

 the revelation of jesus – the first born from the dead